chebaby/blog/_posts/2021-02-13-using-wherelike-to-search-in-multiple-columns-with-Laravel.md

 For a project I’m working on, I find myself performing a search query against multiple Eloquent models, where I search for a **term** in <ins>multiple</ins> and <ins>different</ins> attributes within each model.

-As far as can see, there are 2 ways to tackle this.
+Possibilities to solve this are several, I'm sure, but as far as can see, there are 2 ways to tackle this.

-The first would be to extend the *Eloquent Query Builder* using `macros`. macros will let you add the search feature to **all** your models.
+The first would be to extend the *Eloquent Query Builder* using `macros`. macros will let you add the search feature to **ALL** your models.
 If this sounds like what you looking for, then [Freek Van der Herten](https://twitter.com/freekmurze) got your back, Freek has a great [blog post](https://freek.dev/1182-searching-models-using-a-where-like-query-in-laravel) explaining this approach.
 As a matter of fact, this blog post is highly based on his approach.

 The second one, is to use *Local Query Scope*.
 Local scopes allow you to define **common** sets of **query constraints** that you may easily **re-use** throughout your application.
-And to make it more *re-usable* I'm wrapping the **search scope** inside a `trait` so it's easy to share this feature within different models.
+And to make it even more *re-usable* I'm wrapping the **search scope** inside a `trait` so it's easy to apply to every model we want to make searchable.

-In this post, I will share with you my experience and the approach I chose to improve the readability and the reusability of my search functionality through a `trait` I named `Searchable`.
+In this post, I will share with you my experience and the approach I choose to improve the readability and the reusability of my search functionality through a `trait` I named `Searchable`.

 But before getting to the "real stuff", here is a quick peek to the end result.